mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 Let's try a new dataset.
 This one is called population.csv -- [download it here](https://www.dropbox.com/s/nqs144kwpaxcc2q/population.csv?dl=0) -- and it is the estimated population of every county in the US.
 This is a dataset released every year by the U.S. Census Bureau, and it's the best guess they have on how many people live in a county between the every 10 year census that counts everyone.
 It's also a great way to see if your county is growing or not, and how fast in relation to others in the state or country.

 Open the file in your spreadsheet software -- File/Open in Excel, File/Import in Google -- and take a look.
 It's pretty simple.
 The first thing we're going to do is create a new header at the end of the filled columns.
-Click on the first empty box in row one, next to POPESTIMATE15 and type Change.
+Click on the first empty box in row one and type `Change`.

 Now, in the box below, and remembering that all spreadsheet formulas start with an equal sign, we're going to enter our percent change formula.
-In this case, it's:
+An example would be:

 `=(J2-E2)/E2`